 I often hear women leaders stress the importance of stepping out of your industry bubble and into the business world at large.
 The Women Leaders Forum keynote, Hilarie Bass, Co-President of Greenberg Traurig and President of American Bar Association, explained how she jumped out of the legal zone into non-profit leadership at the United Way, and how it gave her the credibility she needed to dissolve the barriers that were preventing her from leadership in the firm.
 Becoming a leader outside her firm gave her credibility and allowed people to see the potential of what she could do inside the firm.

-In a recent Women Legal Leaders podcast interview with Jennifer Scalzi, CEO of Calibrate Legal, Jennifer discussed how moving outside of the legal industry provided a boost in her career.
+In a recent Women Local Legal Authorities podcast interview with Jennifer Scalzi, CEO of Calibrate Legal, Jennifer discussed how moving outside of the legal industry provided a boost in her career.
 She put energy into a non-profit, Dress for Success, where she met other business professionals in technology, financial services, insurance, retail, media, etc., all of whom supported one another, while making connections and driving the advancement of the non-profit’s mission.
 Ripple effects like this can be astounding.
 You can find new assets and drive relationship reciprocation outside of your industry.

 WHEN – BE YOUR OWN AMBASSADOR – NOW.